 - Preheat the oven to 170°C/340F.
 Grease and line a loaf tin using the sling method with an overhang for easy removal of the loaf.

 - Whisk together the softened butter and brown sugar until well combined.
-Add in the spices, salt, vanilla, and eggs, whisk through until well combined.125 grams butter, 100 grams brown sugar, 2 eggs, 2 teaspoons vanilla extract, 3 teaspoons cinnamon, 2 teaspoon ginger, ½ teaspoon nutmeg, ½ teaspoon mixed spice, ¼ teaspoon ground cloves, ½ teaspoon salt
+Add in the spices, salt, vanilla, and eggs, whisk through until well combined.125 grams butter,100 grams light brown sugar,2 eggs,2 teaspoons vanilla extract,3 teaspoons ground cinnamon,2 teaspoon ground ginger,½ teaspoon ground nutmeg,½ teaspoon mixed spice,¼ teaspoon ground cloves,½ teaspoon salt

 - Once baked, allow cooling in the tin for 10-20 minutes before removing and placing on a cooling tack to completely cool.
 Slice and serve.